anna-kozh/blog/_posts/2024-06-08-Admin-console.md

 <h2>Wearing multiple hats </h2>
 <p>In SkoolBag we functioned like a startup with a small team including the CEO, Head of Product, developers, QA, CX team, and myself.
 This exposed me to all aspects of the business, allowing me an invaluable learning experience during my two years in the role. </p>

 <p> In addition to my role, I stepped in as a Product Owner, managing requirement writing and joining feature prioritization discussions.
-I would kick off work with the dev team through feature reviews and provide ongoing support during feature development.</p>
+I would kick off work with the dev team through feature reviews and provide them with ongoing support during feature development.</p>

 <p>Ensuring quality, I conducted PR reviews and tested the dev work, often having fun at those late-night debugging sessions with the team. </p>